MaxwellJung/ecem202a/docs/index.md

 | Figure X. Reflectance Estimate of 71_edited_basic.mp4 |

-### **4.2 Pixel Multiplication Attack Result**
+### **4.2 Pixel Multiplication Attack Results**

 Alignment Matrix looks good as expected since there was no temporal manipulation.
-Reflectance Estimate fails to detect spatial manipulation because none of the edited pixels are shown in black.
+Reflectance Estimate fails to detect spatial manipulation as evidenced by none of the edited pixels being black.
 This attack bypasses watermarking.

 | ![38_edited_mult_align-mat.png](./assets/img/38_edited_mult_align-mat.png) |
 |:--:|